Introduction to Linux Concatenate Files

 Explanation :

-As per the above command, we are using the sort command to concatenate the file.
+As per the above command, we use the sort command to concatenate the file.

 Output :